Port of Galați

 The Port of Galați is the largest port and sea port on the Danube River and the second largest Romanian port.
-Located in the city of Galaţi, the port is an important source of revenue for the city because many large international companies have established there.
+Located in the city of Galați, the port is an important source of revenue for the city because many large international companies have established there.

 The shipbuilding industry is a key activity of the port and Dutch company Damen Group, which owns the Galați shipyard, is the most important enterprise established there.

-The port is used by the Mittal Steel Company as its transport hub for exporting and importing cargo from and for Mittal Steel Galaţi, the largest Romanian steel producer.
+The port is used by the Mittal Steel Company as its transport hub for exporting and importing cargo from and for Mittal Steel Galați, the largest Romanian steel producer.